Disham12/museum-ticket-booking-system/README.md

 # museum-ticket-booking-system
-A web-based museum ticket booking system that allows users to browse museums, check availability, and book tickets online.
-It simplifies the booking process and enhances user convenience with a structured and easy-to-use interface.
+A web-based museum ticket booking system that allows users and administrators to manage bookings efficiently.
+Users can explore museums and book tickets, while admins handle booking operations.
+Designed with a simple interface for smooth and organized ticket management.